 The best way to purchase spices is to buy them whole, so their complex aromas and flavors remain under lock and key until you decide to set them loose.
 With the a good spice grinder, this is as easy as it sounds.
-A mortar and pestle is useful for small, on-the-fly spoonfuls of fennel and mace, but if you find yourself frequently pounding away for large batches or daily cooking, then a great electric spice grinder is a necessity.
+A mortar and pestle is useful for small, on-the-fly spoonfuls of fennel and mace—you can read about our favorite mortar and pestles here—but if you find yourself frequently pounding away for large batches or daily cooking, then a great electric spice grinder is a necessity.

 We rigorously tested the top 13 models to find you the ones that quickly blended spices to a fine and consistent powder, while remaining easy to use, clean, and store.

 Our Favorites, at a Glance

 The Best Removable Cup Spice Grinder: Cuisinart Electric Spice and Nut Grinder

 The high-capacity removable bowl and lighting fast grinding speed make the Cuisinart the ideal spice grinder for the spice fanatic.
 The grinder cup easily locks into place with a twist and is dishwasher safe for fast clean up.
 The cord tucks away into the base for tidy storage and the grinder is simply activated by pressing down on the lid.

 The Best Fixed-Cup Spice Grinder: Krups Electric Spice and Coffee Grinder